The Coalgebraic Structure of Cell Complexes: The awfs

 \begin{cor} Since $U$ is conservative, $\cellcx$ has and $U$ preserves all equalisers, the dual of Beck's monadicity theorem implies that the adjunction between $U$ and $K$ is comonadic. \end{cor}

-\subsection{The awfs}
+\section{The awfs}

+At this stage it follows directly from a result of Garner (the dual of Theorem 4.9 in \cite{Functorial}) that, since we have a comonad $UK$ whose category of coalgebras admits a composition law, it must appear as part of an awfs whose monad part is given by the counit.
+However, in the interests of clarity we will spend some time proving this fact explicitly.

-We claim that $UK$ is part of an awfs; the following two propositions will demonstrate this.
-In some of the diagrams we will use a notational shorthand where instead of explicitly writing a map and its factorisation, we draw arrows going to and from the middle of an arrow to mean morphisms to and from the central object of that arrow's factorisation.
+From now on we will observe the notational convention of writing morphisms in $\toparr$ and $\cellcx$ vertically (as squares where the source and target morphisms are horizontal).
+This seems to make the diagrams clearer, and is appropriate if one considers the double category point of view.
+In some of the diagrams we will also use a notational shorthand where instead of explicitly writing a map and its factorisation, we draw arrows going to and from the middle of an arrow to mean morphisms to and from the central object of that arrow's factorisation.
 Thus a left map will be drawn as

-and the image of a morphism $(a,b)$ in $\textbf{Top}$ under the factorisation will be drawn as
+and the image of a morphism $(a,b)$ in $\toparr$ under the factorisation will be drawn as

 Arrows to and from the one quarter point or three quarters point of an arrow mean the obvious thing, where the left or right part of a factorisation has been factorised again.